10UWP/The-UWP-Tools-List/README.md

 [WinUX-UWP-Toolkit](https://github.com/jamesmcroft/WinUX-UWP-Toolkit) A collection of core XAML controls and extensions to use in your personal universal Windows apps http://jamescroft.co.uk/blog/uwp/introducing-croft-core-for-universal-windows-apps/

-[comet](https://github.com/nmetulev/comet) Universal Windows Platform (UWP) toolkit library.
+[comet](https://github.com/nmetulev/comet) Note: this project formed the starter seed of the Microsoft Community Toolkit (see above) so AFAIK it is no longer maintained.
+Previously: Universal Windows Platform (UWP) toolkit library.
 Contains controls for creating great user experiences for Universal Windows Applications